TBM (Applied Biomedical Research with a Primary Social finality) projects

 - In addition to a consensus score for the (sub)criteria, the TBM expert panel also awards an overall appreciation score (A, B, C) to the non-funded project proposal, which may have consequences on the permission to resubmit the proposal within the subsequent TBM call.
 More information is available in the manual for applicants.

 - If you have doubts as to whether your idea may or may not fit within the TBM programme objectives, you can obtain FWO’s opinion by providing a short abstract (1-2 pages), sent via e-mail to email@example.com.
 It is also possible to request an oral preliminary discussion at FWO; please attach a short abstract, as well as any questions that you would like to see answered.

-- As supervisor of the project, you prepare your proposal via the FWO e-portal and submit your (complete) proposal to your host institution (=main applicant of the proposal) by April 18, 2017 at 5 PM.
+- As supervisor of the project, you prepare your proposal via your personal FWO e-portal and submit your (complete) proposal to your host institution (=main applicant of the proposal) by March 12, 2020 at 5 PM.

-- Your proposal is reviewed by a number of (inter)national experts who will discuss and evaluate your proposal at a panel meeting at FWO.
+- Your proposal is reviewed by a number of (inter)national experts who will discuss and evaluate your proposal during a panel meeting at FWO.
 During the expert panel meeting you have the opportunity to briefly interact with the experts (to provide answers to the most crucial questions of the experts).
-The panel meetings will probably take place on one of the following dates: June 9, June 12, June 22, June 27, 2017.
+The panel meetings will probably take place on one of the following dates: June 3, June 4, June 9, June 12, 2020.
 You will be informed about the exact date of your panel meeting as soon as possible.

-- The expert panels report to the board of directors of FWO.
+- The expert panels report to the board of trustees of FWO.

-- The board of directors decides on granting support.
+- The board of trustees decides on granting support.

 - Subsequently, you will receive feedback on the decision.